Book Seven of the Jack Commer, Supreme Commander Series

 While my Tarot card of “Balloon Ship Armageddon” is dated August 8, 2003, I didn’t think of the phrase as a writable novel until I digitally colorized the card in June 2015.
 Even then it was just a concept with no plot.
 Since then I’d idly mused about Jonathan James, or else Jack Commer, captaining a Balloon Ship Armageddon, but the February 2018 dream below was the first spark of getting anything underway.
 Within a month I’d committed to writing Jack Commer Seven.
-In April and May I interviewed twelve series characters at length and published the interviews on the blog.
-At 22,956 words, this effort was around a quarter of the length of the first draft.
-The interviews were an unusually high energy warm-up to beginning the novel, though just a small amount of the interview wording found its way into the rough draft.
+In April and May 2018 I interviewed twelve series characters at length and published the interviews on the blog (links below).
+The interviews were an unusually high energy warm-up to beginning the novel.

 The Long Journey from The Martian Marauders to Balloon Ship Armageddon

-The idea for a seventh book to conclude the series originated with Jack’s wife Amav’s declaration at the end of Book Six, The SolGrid Rebellion, that she and Jack ought to mount a search for their traitorous son Jonathan James.
+The idea for a seventh book to conclude the series originated with Jack’s wife’s declaration at the end of Book Six, The SolGrid Rebellion, that she and Jack ought to mount a search for their renegade son Jonathan James.
 But there was no plot beyond that, which Jack and Amav both lamented in their blog interviews with me this spring.

-I’m not killing off main characters in Seven, or otherwise making an Eight impossible, as, who knows, I may want to compose Eight a few decades from now.
+I didn’t kill off main characters in Seven, or otherwise make an Eight impossible, as, who knows, I may want to compose Eight a few decades from now.
 One purpose in declaring this the last Jack Commer novel was to open space for completely new writing after Book Seven.
 While the daily self may quail at not being up to such a task, deeper levels know there’s a vast unknown novel waiting, a blank at this moment despite recent unproductive idea strip mining experiments.
 But in any case I’m certain “space opera” isn’t my fate.

 But the end of the book loads a teaser to a future Jack Commer novel: Jack and several series comrades have just embarked on a dangerous mission to the multidimensional Uninhabitable Sphere of leftover karmic crap from the beginning of the universe.
 This unresolved plot can both end the series and invite speculation for a sequel that nevertheless doesn’t demand to be written.
 A good place to be.